 Crate got in on the regeneration of Hackney Wick early and is still one of the few doing a solid job around here.
 This brewery is ideal for you to pitch up alongside the canal, have a few too many with a group of friends, think you’ve contracted heat stroke, before eating one of its very decent pizzas and realising you were just hungry all along.

 Number 90 Bar Restaurant

-Like Crate Brewery, Number 90 is a canal-side drink and food spot in the shadow of the Olympic Park, but where its neighbour serves pizza, this is more of a burger and bar snack situation.
-This spot gets bonus points for having a covered terrace, so you won’t have to race indoors when it inevitably rains.
-Also it hosts regular events which are often free to enter.
+Like Crate Brewery, Number 90 is a canalside spot in the shadow of the Olympic Park.
+But where its neighbour serves pizza, this is more of a burger and bar snack situation.
+It gets bonus points for having a covered terrace, so you won’t have to race indoors when it inevitably rains.
+Don’t want the party to end at the weekend?
+There are regular club nights which are often free to enter.

 Are human beings closely related to sea lions?
 We don’t know, but given how deliriously happy we are sat semi-horizontally on the water in Little Venice, we’re going to say yes.
-This pub is a little further along the Grand Union Canal, and though it doesn’t have the kind of food that’ll make you transcend space and time, they do have one of the best canal-side terraces in London.
+This pub is on the Grand Union Canal and although it doesn’t have the kind of food that’ll make you transcend space and time, it does have one of the best canal-side terraces in London.
 Head here with a group of mates, order the scotch egg, and see how many pints you can sink in the sunshine before resembling an actual sea lion.